 Alleged Error Trade has the meaning set forth in Rule 509.

+Allowable Claim means a claim for losses arising directly from or relating to a Transaction.
+An Allowable Claim shall not include legal or other incidental expenses incurred in connection with any such losses or with the events giving rise to any such losses.

 Applicable Law means, with respect to any Person, any statute, law, regulation, rule or ordinance of any governmental or Self-Regulatory Organization applicable to such Person, including the CEA and CFTC Regulations.